mooreInteractive/ng-wiki/README.md

 # ng-wiki
 Wiki software built with AngularJS.
 Chiefly a learning experience.
-Installed Node and Express Manually.
-There is only a very simple server routing to 'public/index.html'.
-The main focus is Angular on the fornt-end, and will not focus on other related tools such as Bower, Node Modules, HTML/CSS pre-processors(JADE, SASS).
+The intial setup may be a little shakey.
+This is also a learning experience for the local bootstrapping/server management.

 Shared learning experience for Adam Moore and George Hong.
 Other contributors may be accepted at a later date.